LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_02_Troubleshoot_Spam_Filtering.md

     When prompted with the message **Missing subject**, select **Send**.

     **IMPORTANT:** if you don't have another student to partner with, repeat steps 2-5 while logged into your personal account.
 Then send the email to your MOD administrator account, **admin@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the unique tenant prefix provided by your lab hosting provider).
-Rather than logging out of your current Edge browser session, right-click the Microsoft Edge icon in the taskbar and select **New InPrivate Window**.
+Rather than logging out of your current **Microsoft Edge** browser session, right-click the **Microsoft Edge** icon in the taskbar and select **New InPrivate Window**.

 6. After about 10-30 seconds you should notice that an email appears in your **Junk Email** Folder.
 Select your **Junk Email** folder to view it.